What Is a Kitchen Work Triangle?

 Check That There Are No Obstructions

-When you design your work triangle, do ensure that no side of the triangle cuts through an island or peninsula by more than 12 inches.
+When you design your kitchen triangle rule, ensure that no side of the work triangle cuts through an island or peninsula by more than 12 inches.
 Moreover, the triangle should not house any traffic patterns.
 If your kitchen is in a straight layout, then consider adding a second sink to an island.
 This alteration will convert your existing linear design into a triangular pattern.

 Conclusion